TALEA ENSEMBLE

 Each participant will be offered travel reimbursement up to $800 towards transportation to New York and accommodation, to ensure that travel expenses do not pose a barrier to participation.

-We plan to notify all applicants in mid-April, so that selected participants can make travel plans.
+We plan to notify all applicants before the end of April, so that selected participants can make travel plans.

 DATES & DEADLINES

-Notification of Applicants: We plan to notify all applicants in mid-April, so that selected participants can make travel plans.
+Notification of Applicants: We plan to notify all applicants by late-April, so that selected participants can make travel plans.

 Workshop: June 7-14, 2026